 The Nicomekl River's history is as rich as the lands through which it flows.
-In fact, the word "Nicomekl" comes from the Halq'emeylem language used by the Sto:lo people (people of the river), meaning "always flooding", signaling the powerful and dynamic nature of this small but mighty watercourse.
-The four main Indigenous groups who occupied the land now known as Langley City are the Kwantlen, Katzie, Matsqui, and Semiahmoo peoples.
+In fact, the word nəqəməqəl (or the anglicized "Nicomekl") comes from the hənqəminəm language meaning "always flooding", signaling the powerful and dynamic nature of this small but mighty watercourse.
+The four main Indigenous groups who occupied the land now known as Langley City are the Katzie, Kwantlen, Matsqui, and Semiahmoo peoples.